projectcalico/calico/README.md

 # calico-docs Developer Documentation

+This repository is home to documentation, demos, and release information for Project Calico.

+**If you are looking for the repository formerly known as `projectcalico/calico`, it has been renamed to [`projectcalico/felix`](https://github.com/projectcalico/felix).**

+If you are looking for the old documentation, see https://docs-archive.projectcalico.org or [view archived documentation for a pas calico-containers release](https://github.com/projectcalico/calico-containers/tree/v0.22.0)

+## Preview

 [Click Here for Live Preview Site](https://tigera.github.io/calico/)

 ## Building

 The docs require jekyll, a ruby gem.
+Install the `github-pages` gem which includes `jekyll` to ensure you are using the exact version of jekyll that github pages is using to serve the live site.

 ```
-gem install jekyll
+gem install github-pages
 jekyll serve
 ```